ryogrid/articles/skiplist_en.md

   - In the on-memory implementation, the "highest level" of the entire Skip List was maintained and updated, and the search was started at that level.
 However, when concurrent access is supported, it is difficult to always update the "highest level" appropriately and make it available for reference.
 Therefore, the search is started from the upper level, even though wasteful processing runs in sequential execution
 - [2] A loop that linearly searches for nodes to be used for transfer at level **ii**
   - The keys to be searched are compared with the minimum key of each node.
 Since the entries are designed to be kept in ascending order, when a node with a minimum key greater than the key to be searched for is encountered, a node one before the node is selected for transafer, and the loop ends
-    - (If the node is reached, it is too far, so the node before the node is used to transfer to the next level)
+    - If reached a node which is too far, a node before the node is a node should be used to transfer to the next level
 - [3] Consideration when node deletion is found to occur
   - Processing to be performed after discovering a transfer node
   - The route to be taken if the operation to be performed is "remove", the level traversed is greater than 1, the number of entries held by the node to be transferred is 1, and the key of the entry matches the key to be searched for